 - Glass companies paying for referrals, paying the person whose glass is broken, paying the individual’s insurance deductible in exchange for their business, or to make false insurance claims;

-- If a business or an individual commits lies, fraud or lies regarding the quality of goods and services that they offer to get you to buy their products or hire them for their services also fall under the violation of the South Carolina Unfair Trade Practices Act.
+- If a business or an individual commits lies, fraud, or lies regarding the quality of goods and services that they offer to get you to buy their products or hire them for their services also falls under the violation of the South Carolina Unfair Trade Practices Act.

 When Can the Victim Sue The Other Party Under The South Carolina Unfair Trade Practices Act?